TinCan10/Forum-Project-Continuation---Formerly-TUForums/README.md

 # COSC484Group5
-This is Christopher Solano's code for the basic webpage of the TU Forum
+This is COSC484 Group 5's code for the TU Forum